HCJ 1951/99

 18. Following the said government resolution, most of the IDF forces

-left Lebanon and the deployment of the forces in the Security Zone was also
+Lebanon and the deployment of the forces in the Security Zone was also

 changed, with the main goal of the IDF forces being defending the northern